anoudab/CSC227-Project-/README.md

 -	The program will prompt the user to enter the size of each partition, respectively.
 -	The program will prompt the user to choose a memory allocation approach from the three listed.
 -	A menu will pop up showcasing 4 options.
 -	If “1 – Allocate a process” is chosen, the user is prompted to enter the Process ID and the size in KBs of the process that will be allocated.
+The program will also display the memory state after allocation, which shows the allocated processes and the available partitions.
 -	If “2 – Deallocate a process” is chosen, the user is prompted to enter the Process ID of the process that will be deallocated.
 -	If ”3 – Print a report” is chosen, the program will display on the console the status of the memory with the following information about each partition in the memory:
                - The size of partition in KBs.